Key Takeaways

 Dealing with an eviction is never easy.
 If legal action is needed, your property manager may charge an additional fee to handle evictions, court filings, service of process, and follow-up.

 Some charge a flat rate or a monthly eviction protection fee.
 However, this doesn’t include court or lawyer fees.
+Make sure you understand the specific costs and how they could impact your monthly rental income.

 8. Miscellaneous Fees